-If the computer does not start, or if you cannot identify the damaged components, contact Dell (see "Contacting Dell" in the Dell Owner's Manual that came with your computer).
+If the computer does not start, or if you cannot identify the damaged components, contact Dell.
+See your Owner's Manual for contact instructions.

 If You Drop or Damage Your Computer

 - 1. Save and close any open files, exit any open programs, and shut down the computer. - 2.
 Disconnect the AC adapter from the computer and from the electrical outlet. - 3.
 Turn off any attached external devices, and disconnect them from their power sources and then from the computer. - 4.
 Remove and reinstall the battery. - 5.
 Turn on the computer.